 ATLAS Headspace Sampler

-Add simple and reproducible headspace sampling to Lonestar for analysis of VOCs from liquids and solids
+Simple and reproducible headspace sample collection for Lonestar® analysis of VOCs

 - Automated temperature and gas flow control for reproducible detection of VOCs

 - Versatile pneumatic operation allows optimisation of settings for detection of target VOCs

 - Built in particulate filters protect the Lonestar from sample particles and droplets

 |As of September 2021, the ATLAS Headspace Sampler has been discontinued and is no longer available to purchase.
 If you are interested in headspace analysis contact us to find out about our current capabilities, including ITEX GC-MS.|

 The ATLAS module collects the headspace gas above liquid or solid clinical samples and provides it to the Lonestar VOC Analyzer.
 A sample placed in the heating region is held at a constant temperature to allow equilibration.

 Only volatile analytes that diffuse from the sample into the headspace caan be transferred to Lonestar for analysis.
 ATLAS allows the selective analysis of volatile biomarkers in clinical samples such as urine, stool, saliva, sweat and blood.